Mailbox 21 Chester PlaceThe mystery behind “The Real Addams Family House”~ Suggestions and Comments are both welcome ~21

 Not sure if I have the time to contribute on a long-term basis, but I can tell you that my grandparents were residents of 21 Chester Place for many years (1930’s – 1960’s).
 And that my parent’s wedding reception was held in that house.
 About the Addams Family, the story goes that only a picture of the house was used (and altered) for the show.
 My grandparents were living in the house when we were watching the show during the ’60’s.
 The house was built in the 1860’s and torn down in 1968.
 Also, Chester Place, and that same house, was used in the movie “Seven Days in May”.
 We spent many days and nights there.
 It was a great house.

 Thanks for leaving a comment – that is so cool that you have been in that house, I am so jealous!
 It truly is a shame that the house is gone now, wish it had been saved somehow.
 Although, I don’t think the house was built in the 1860’s because Walter Scott Newhall supposedly built the home (or had it built).
 He is listed as the original owner and was born in 1860, so I still speculate that the house was built in his late 20’s or early 30’s.
-So I am thinking the home was built sometime between 1888-1890ish (?)
-But until I find out for certain, its only speculation – Truthfully, I am not completely sure yet because I have yet to find something solid.
+At this point I think that the house was built some time between 1888-1890ish (?), but until I find out for certain, it is only speculation – Truthfully, I am not completely sure yet because I have yet to find something solid.
 By the way, when I was researching the house I came across a forum where someone wrote that the grandson of the grandparents that rented the home for years, had posted about his grandparents living there and that he had been in that house etc..
 So I just wanted to let you know that I have heard of you before and I appreciate you posting here.
 I will also check out “Seven Days in May” as well, thank you!